Boat Equipment

-Boat Towing and Trailering
+A Guide to Boat Towing and Trailering

 It is crucial to have the right vehicle, trailer, hitch, and safety chains to tow your boat.
+Let's look at what you need to consider when choosing a trailer to carry your boat safely!

-The tongue weight (TW) is the total weight that a fully loaded trailer puts on the tow vehicle’s hitch ball.
-This weight should never exceed the capacity of the tow vehicle and towing components.
 Exceeding the capacity can cause the towing vehicle to experience difficult steering or braking, which can be extremely dangerous.
-Having too light of a load may cause the boat to fishtail and could even result in separation of boat and tow vehicle.
+However, having too light of a load may cause the boat to fishtail and could even result in the separation of the boat and tow vehicle.

 TRAILER CLASSTOWING WEIGHT